Bayley-Ellard High School

-Bayley-Ellard High School was a Roman Catholic high school in Madison, in Morris County, New Jersey, United States.
+Bayley-Ellard High School was a Roman Catholic high school in Madison, in Morris County, in the U.S. state of New Jersey.
 Established in 1880, it was one of the oldest parochial high schools in the area.
 The school, which was operated by the Roman Catholic Diocese of Paterson, closed in 2005 due to declining enrollment.

 History

 The School of Our Lady of the Assumption in Morristown, New Jersey, founded by Rev. Bernard McQuid in 1850, was the forerunner of the Bayley-Ellard school.
 A parish grammar school, it was expanded and renamed the Bayley School in 1880 to honor Bishop James Roosevelt Bayley.
 A two-year business course was added to the grammar school curriculum around 1900.